orhanobut/wasp/README.md

 - certificate pinning support
 - trust-all certificate support for testing purposes
 - auto body creation for simple jsons to prevent model implementation
+- Optimize imageloader and make it easy in use.
 - Improve log
 - Improve error handling and error response
 - Improve the test coverage